SAP-samples/ams-samples-java/spring-security-ams/README.md

 ```

 ## Configure the deployment.yml
-In `deployment.yml` replace the image repository placeholders `<YOUR IMAGE REPOSITORY>` and `<YOUR APPROUTER IMAGE REPOSITORY` with the one created in the previous step.
+1. In [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L63) replace the image repository placeholders `<YOUR IMAGE REPOSITORY>` and `<YOUR APPROUTER IMAGE REPOSITORY` with the URLs of the repository(ies) used in the previous step.

+2. [Create an image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) with `--docker-server=cloud-security-integration.common.repositories.cloud.sap` parameter for https://common.repositories.cloud.sap.
+This requires a user account for https://common.repositories.cloud.sap
-For access to the Authorization decision controller side-car image (ams-k8s-sidecar) you will need to have a user for https://common.repositories.cloud.sap and [create an image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) with `--docker-server=cloud-security-integration.common.repositories.cloud.sap` parameter.
+The secret is required to access the `ams-k8s-sidecar` (Authorization decision controller side-car image ) and `ams-dcl-uploader` images.

-Then replace the image pull secret placeholder `<YOUR IMAGE PULL SECRET>` with your just created secret name in the deployment.yml
+3. Replace `<YOUR IMAGE PULL SECRET>` in [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L48) with the name of the secret created in the previous step.

 ## Deploy the application
 Deploy the applications using [kubectl cli](https://kubernetes.io/docs/reference/kubectl/)